Sinking of MV Dumai Express 10: Passengers and crew

 There were confusion on the number of the passengers and crew aboard the ferry.
 An Indonesian health official indicated that the ship was carrying 291 people; although the ferry had a capacity of 273, overloading is common.
 Captain Johan Napitupulu denied that the ferry was overcrowded and indicated that they had no warning of a storm at the time of departure.
 The passenger manifest indicated that 228 passengers were aboard the ferry.
 Subsequent investigation revealed that the ferry was also carrying passengers with no tickets.
 20 infants and 7 children were confirmed to be aboard.
-Officials stated that 13 crewswere aboard, later finalizing the number of the total passengers and crew aboard to 329.
+Officials stated that 13 crew members were aboard, later finalizing the number of the total passengers and crew aboard to 329.

 A criminal investigation was launched by the police.
 On 24 November, a press conference was held by the Ministry of Transportation.
 They mentioned about the overloading issue and warned officials who were responsible for it would be fired or disciplined.
 There were reports that officials from the harbour accepted money from passengers so the passengers could board the ferry that had been loaded nearly its maximum capacity.
 Members of the NTSC added that the case of the sinking might be handed over to the Indonesian Court of Shipping.